 By George W. Powell, Jr.

-This Viewpoint was written by George W. Powell, Jr., a collector from Greenville, N.C.
+George W. Powell, Jr. is a collector from Greenville, N.C.

 To have your opinion considered for Viewpoint, email submissions to firstname.lastname@example.org.